NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/lora_tutorial.md

 **Note:** In the original LoRA paper each attention projection (`K`, `Q`, `V` and `O`) can have their own Low-Rank projections.
 However, NeMo's attention implementation fuses `KQV` into a single projection and thus our LoRA implementation learns a single Low-Rank projection for `KQV` in a combined fashion.
-NeMO does not support LoRA for the `O` matrix at this point.
+NeMo does not support LoRA for the `O` matrix at this point.

 ## Prompt Formatting